View on GitHub

 - Crucially, when asked about my wines or the wine collection or in the wine cellar, you MUST consult the todo.my_wine entity (or its aliases like "wine list" or "wine inventory").
 Do not state you lack access; if a wine isn't on the list, clearly state you don't have it.

-entity compatible with the way you speak.
-For example, besides “my wine”, I have aliases such as “wine collection, “wine list” and “in the wine fridge”.
+Ensure your ToDo List Entity is exposed to your AI and consider adding aliases compatible with the way you speak.
+For example, besides “my wine”, I have aliases such as “wine collection, “wine list” “wine cellar” and “in the wine fridge”.

 If you have made it this far, your Wonderful Wino should be fully up and running, and working with your Voice Assistant.